jhbrito/tracking_soccer_players/README.md

 If you use this work please cite:

-Eloi Martins (2020), "Soccer Player Tracking in Low Quality Video", BsC project, School of Technology, Polytechnical Institute of Cávado and Ave
+Eloi Martins, José Henrique Brito (2021), Soccer Player Tracking in Low Quality Video, arXiv 2021 https://arxiv.org/abs/2105.10700

 The code relies on the use of Detectron2 and Tracktor